 Unboxing and assembly was a very straightforward process.
 Everything is already fitted including the pedals.
 All that is needed is to remove the packaging, set the correct saddle and handlebar height and you’re good to go!
 I would recommend fully charging the battery beforehand as my bike had about 50% charge when I received it.

-The bike itself has a very high quality finish.
+The bike itself has a very high-quality finish.
 The brown saddle and grips contrast really well with the gloss white paintwork and together with the tan wall tyres give the Mycle Compact a very classy, retro look.

 Mycle Compact test ride

-My 10 mile test route is particularly demanding of an e-bike and involves around 1200ft of elevation gain with one very steep (20%) climb.
+My 10-mile test route is particularly demanding of an e-bike and involves around 1200ft of elevation gain with one very steep (20%) climb.
 The Mycle Compact is nice and comfortable, and despite my 6’1″ (185cm) height, felt just fine.
 It’s a rigid frame, so there’s no front suspension.
-This wasn’t too much of a problem, although larger pot holes are best avoided.
+This wasn’t too much of a problem, although larger potholes are best avoided.

 The Mycle Compact uses a cadence-based PAS sensor.
 This performed very well giving a smooth and progressive delivery amount of assist.
-It’s not as refined as a torque sensor, but it’s definitely one of the smoother cadence PAS systems I’ve tested.
+It’s not as refined as a torque sensor, but it’s one of the smoother cadence PAS systems I’ve tested.
 Very reminiscent of the Morfuns Eole X I tested recently.

 Hill climbing performance was as expected on a small 250w hub motor.
-It coped perfectly well with a long (1 miles) moderate (6%) hill climb.
-I stayed well within my comfort zone (based on heart rate monitor) for the entire climb.
-On a really steep hill (20% gradient) it struggled and I had to add a lot of my own pedalling force.
+It coped perfectly well with a long (1 mile) moderate (6%) hill climb.
+I stayed well within my comfort zone (based on my heart rate monitor) for the entire climb.
+On a steep hill (20% gradient) it struggled and I had to add a lot of my pedalling force.
 This is quite normal and acceptable for a small hub motor, if you’re going to be doing a lot of steep hills I’d recommend something with a mid-drive motor.

 The display is a KT-LCD7.
 It’s easy to read and has all the functionality you’d expect from an e-bike display.
 I’ve ridden several electric bikes with this particular display and it is reliable and cheap to replace if it ever goes wrong or gets damaged.

 Regarding the battery, I’ve yet to do a full range test.
 The claimed range of 30 km (18.5 miles) seems reasonable given the relatively low energy capacity.
-I rode a very hilly 10 mile route and finished with two bars left on the battery.
+I rode a very hilly 10-mile route and finished with two bars left on the battery.
 Considering my weight (107kg) and the hilliness of the route, I think that’s perfectly acceptable.
 I reckon a lighter rider, using the Mycle on fairly flat, urban streets could see 25 miles out of a charge.

 I was pleasantly surprised with the performance of the mechanical disc brakes.
 They had a good level of bite and, they were fairly quiet.
-Usually I find mechanical brakes lacking, but these felt pretty good.
+Usually, I find mechanical brakes lacking, but these felt pretty good.
 Certainly good enough for the intended use of city riding.

 Gear shifting is another area where the Mycle Compact scores well.
 Although an entry-level Shimano 7-speed drivetrain is used, it functions perfectly.
 Most budget e-bikes use the Shimano TX50 shifter, which is okay but I’ve never been a fan of it.
 The Mycle uses a Microshift 7-speed trigger shifter which works flawlessly and provides nice and precise gear changes.

-Full marks for the inclusion of a height adjustable steerer.
-I was able to dial in the riding position perfectly and didn’t feel any discomfort whatsoever over the 10 mile test ride.
+Full marks for the inclusion of a height-adjustable steerer.
+I was able to dial in the riding position perfectly and didn’t feel any discomfort whatsoever over the 10-mile test ride.
 I also found the saddle comfortable as it wasn’t too big or small and had the right amount of padding.

 Silver alloy wheels are a nice touch and fit in with the styling of the bike.
 Tyres are Innova 20″ x 2.125″ – they seemed quite grippy and were good enough to soak up some of the road buzz.

 I found the Mcycle Compact easy to ride without the assist (on the flat).
 Geared hub motors tend to give very little resistance when the motor is off and the Mycle motor is no exception.
 Pedalling without the assist is not much different than on a regular folding e-bike.
 Only the extra weight becomes apparent on inclines, but on the flat it’s fine.
-You’d have no problem pedalling this if you ran out of battery.
+You’d have no problem pedalling this if you run out of battery.

 Folding / Unfolding